rdebru/stock-analysis/README.md

 * Advantages

-	* to make the code more efficient—by taking fewer steps
+	* to make the code more efficientâ€”by taking fewer steps
 	* using less memory
 	* improving the logic of the code to make it easier for 		future users to read
 	* less complex and easier to maintain.